 A blessed All Souls’ Day to all our readers.
 Here is an article from our archives, which sums up the Church’s tradition of praying for the dead quite nicely.
 And please do keep in mind that the Church offers a plenary indulgence for praying for the holy souls in a cemetery during the next eight days, a novena for the departed, if you will.
-In fact, I heard that Pope Francis may have extended this indulgence to the end of November… (Editor):
+The conditions are you must say a prayer for the dead, a prayer for the Holy Father, and go to Communion and Confession ‘within a few days’, usually interpreted to be a week, one side or the other (Editor):

 I am the resurrection and the Life, says the Lord.
 Whoever believes in me, even though he dies, will live, and everyone who lives and believes in me will no die for ever (Cf. Jn 11:25-26, Communion Antiphon).